Maximising Your CPF for Home Loans

 Before delving into the details of using CPF, it is crucial for us to identify the type of home loans you are considering to take up.
 Housing & Development Board (HDB) loans and bank loans offer different interest rates, as well as loan quantum.

 On top of the abovementioned differences between bank and HDB loans, financers also consider your age, current loan commitments, credit repayment history as well as income when determining your final loan quantum.
-These includes calculations on your Total Debt Servicing Ratio (TDSR) and Mortgage Servicing Ratio (MSR).
+These include calculations on your Total Debt Servicing Ratio (TDSR) and Mortgage Servicing Ratio (MSR).

 When can you use CPF to repay your property purchase?